 Buy-to-let property owners want the best possible returns.
 One of the most promising areas is the short-term rental market.
-In the short-term renal market landlords let their properties at daily, weekly or monthly rates.
+In the short-term rental market, landlords let their properties at daily, weekly or monthly rates.

 Short-term letting has several advantages for landlords, including the ability to quickly raise the rent to cover interest rate increases or sectional title levies.
-There are also the draw backs, however, so work with a professional managing agent to minimise financial risk.
+There are also drawbacks, however, so work with a professional managing agent to minimise financial risk.

 Considerations before entering the short-term rental market

 It’s important to remember that one of the inherent risks of this market is that properties aren’t always occupied.
-In fact, there may be weeks or even months when you won’t have any tenants, which means no income.
+There may be weeks or even months when you won’t have any tenants, which means no income.
 If your property is in a highly competitive location, you will also have to cope with competition from other landlords, B&Bs, and hotels.

 Now for the considerations that are … less than rosy; for example, tenants of dubious character.
-Some people may be looking for short-term accommodation because they need a place to hide from an angry ex-wife, a disgruntled boss, or even their long-term landlord looking for overdue rent.
+Some people may seek short-term accommodation because they need a place to hide from an angry ex-wife, a disgruntled boss, or even their long-term landlord looking for overdue rent.
 Always check references and follow your instinct.

 As a rule, landlords can’t add charges for separate services such as water, electricity, and the use of appliances.
 Bear that in mind when working out what rent to charge.